thiagodmont/rn_storybook_custom/README.md

 # About this project

-This is a minimap reproducible bare React Native App with a custom implementation of React Native Storybook.
+This is a reproducible bare React Native App with a custom implementation of React Native Storybook.

 ```bash
 # Use this command to run the project